 We care about what you think about our service and your views are important to us.
 Please provide us with your feedback to help us make our service better.

 We are dedicated to improving the service you receive.
 This section contains details of help and support available for victims of crime.

-We are committed to reducing the number of traffic related deaths, injuries and crimes on London's roads.
+We are committed to reducing the number of roads related deaths, injuries and crimes across London.
 Find out about the role of our traffic teams do and how to report a road traffic collision to us.

 If you are collecting money for charity, organising a protest, applying to own a firearm or wish to undertake a media project in London you need to ask for permission first.
 This section contains further information and permission forms.